-Print badge labels and lanyards with the CliftonStrengths® themes.
+Print badge labels and lanyards with the CliftonStrengths® top 5 themes.

 How to print your labels

-There are 3 steps to printing your labels and once set up you can jump to the third step very quickly.
-All the configuration and printing takes place in the Labels page of Cascade.
+There are 3 steps to printing your labels and once set up, you can jump to the third step very quickly.
+All the configuration and printing takes place on the Labels page of Cascade.

 1 Configure the Paper and Label Dimensions